 - Once a UIN is received, the bank issues an approval letter to the applicant.
 The purpose is to maintain a record by RBI on its website.
 Thus, RBI’s approval is sought through AD Category-I banks.

-3. Registration of branch office with the Registrar of Companies (ROC)
+3. Registration of branch office in India with the Registrar of Companies (ROC)

 - The branch office shall submit the e-form FC-1 along with the documents required under Section 380 of Companies Act, 2013 to the Registrar within 30 days of the establishment of a place of business.